-BS, BA, Minor
+BA, BS, Minor

-- If you have math AP credit, consider taking more advanced MATH classes during your freshman year. - Most Earth Science majors participate in undergraduate research, either through the course ESCI 481 Undergraduate Research or through summer research internships.
-Many undergraduates also present their own research projects at national and international professional conferences. - ESCI 114 is a great introduction to the different areas of the Earth Sciences and helpful for determining an Area of Specialization.
+- If you have math AP credit, consider taking more advanced MATH classes during your freshman year. - Most Earth, Environmental and Planetary Sciences majors participate in undergraduate research, either through the course EEPS 481 Undergraduate Research or through summer research internships.
+Many undergraduates also present their own research projects at national and international professional conferences. - EEPS 114 is a great introduction to the different areas of Earth, Environmental and Planetary Sciences and helpful for determining an Area of Specialization.